 As with all medicines and treatments, caution is required.
 With essential oils, again, quality is the first concern.
 Consulting a professional can be extremely beneficial.
-At minimum, when self-treating, start slow.
+At minimum, when first starting out with essential oils, go slowly.
 Test a patch of skin for direct oil applications.
 Use a carrier oil if your skin is sensitive.

 For children, dilution and tiny amounts is critical, and it’s not advised to use essential oils on children under the age of two without guidance from a healthcare professional.

-Pregnant or nursing women and the elderly should all exercise extreme caution when using essential oils and see the guidance of a qualified practitioner.
+Pregnant or nursing women and the elderly should all exercise extreme caution when using essential oils and also seek the guidance of a qualified practitioner.

 If irritation appears using direct treatment (no carrier oil), stop application and try a small area with a quality carrier oil.
 If irritation continues, discontinue use.
 If you cannot use carrier oils, try apple cider vinegar, or flower waters.

 Special Notes About Peppermint Essential Oil and Rosemary Essential Oil

 Peppermint Oil: It’s cooling, but very potent.
 One drop has the same menthol content of 20 cups of tea!
 Do not apply near the eyes, genitals, or inside the nose or ears.